2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Discussions

-The number of trainable parameters in a network model is also an important factor for DL-based methods.
-Models with more trainable parameters can represent more complex functions, but may require more memory and computation \citep{tu2024overview}.
-We further compare the trainable parameters of the three networks.
-Notably, the total trainable parameters of T-2.5D are composed of two parts: the ones from the four Transformer encoders in the first stage, and the ones from the remainder of T-2.5D in the second stage.
-As shown in Table \ref{tab5}, the trainable parameters surge from 2D to 3D.
-Although T-2D has the fewest trainable parameters, its interpolation performance is also inferior to the other two networks.
-Although the total trainable parameters of T-2.5D are only 75.34\% of those of T-3D, T-2.5D can achieve performance comparable to T-3D, or even surpassing it in certain cases.
+The number of parameters in a network model is also an important factor for DL-based methods.
+Models with larger capacity or parameters can represent more complex functions, although they generally require greater memory and computational resources \citep{shazeer2017outrageously, baldi2019capacity}.
+We further compare the parameters of the three networks.
+Notably, the total parameters of T-2.5D consist of 34,048 pretrained parameters transferred from Stage 1 and 1,319,121 parameters optimized in Stage 2.
+As shown in Table \ref{tab6}, the parameters surge from 2D to 3D.
+Although T-2D has the fewest parameters, its interpolation performance is also inferior to the other two networks.
+Although the total parameters of T-2.5D are only 75.34\% of those of T-3D, T-2.5D can achieve performance comparable to T-3D, or even surpassing it in certain cases.
 This finding further supports the lightweight and efficient nature of T-2.5D.